To save results or sets tasks for your students you need to be logged in. Studyladder is free to join Join Now, Free

 5.MD.5.c – Apply the formulas V = l × w × h and V = b × h for rectangular prisms to find volumes of right rectangular prisms with whole-number edge lengths in the context of solving real world and mathematical problems.

 Samples: Cubic Cm Rectangular Prism.
-The net of a cylinder.
+Matching - three-dimensional objects with their nets.
 Naming prisms and pyramids.

 5.MD.5.d – Recognize volume as additive.
 Find volumes of solid figures composed of two non-overlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real world problems.

 Samples: Cubic Cm Rectangular Prism.
 Comparing the volume of liquids tutorial.
 Volume Extension.
 Volume Rectangular Prism.